Bahrain national cricket team

-The national cricket team represents the Kingdom of Bahrain in international cricket.
+The Bahrain national cricket team represents the Kingdom of Bahrain in international cricket.
 The team is organised by the Bahrain Cricket Association (BCA), which became an ICC affiliate member in 2001 and an associate member in 2017.

 History

 Early history

 Cricket has been played in Bahrain since the early 20th century.
 The earliest instance of Cricket was recorded in 1932 when a match was played between Royal British Airforce and Royal British Navy.
 In 1935, the Awali Cricket Club was formed by the then British Oil Company which is now BAPCO – Bahrain Petroleum Company.

 The Bahraini national side made its first international appearance in 1979, at an invitational tournament with Kuwait, Qatar, and Sharjah (one of the United Arab Emirates).

 20th century

 Its first appearance in an Asian Cricket Council tournament came at the 2004 ACC Trophy in Malaysia; since then, Bahrain has regularly appeared in ACC events.
 Bahrain has also made several appearances in World Cricket League tournaments, but was relegated back to regional tournaments after finishing fifth at the 2013 Division Six event.